Domestic Vehicle Crossings

 Walsall Council has created a Frequently Asked Questions guide accessible below, in order to provide you with as much information as possible about Domestic Vehicle Crossing Applications before you apply

-To find out more information or to arrange for a quotation please contact the Roadworks Management Team on 01922 654662, or alternatively please complete the below e-form.
+To find out more information or to arrange for a quotation please contact the Traffic Management and Coordination Team on 01922 654663 or 01922 654675, or alternatively please complete the below e-form.

-If you wish for a private contractor to undertake the works, there is a separate application process that need to be followed.
+If you wish for a private contractor to undertake the works, there is a separate application process that needs to be followed.

 The permit fee to allow a private contractor to work on the highway is £250.00 (which covers inspection of this work).